Get started using the Mapbox Tiling Service and the Tilesets CLI

 }

 With this recipe, you are specifying the vector tile layer name and the zoom range you want to use when the tiles are generated.
 This range, 0-5, is an acceptable standard default for global or country-level data.
-For other zoom ranges that suit your data, take a look at the zoom table in the Recipe reference.
-You are also using source to specify that the recipe will use the tileset source that you created in the last step.
+If your data requires other zoom levels, take a look at the zoom level table in the Recipe reference.
+You are also using source

 This isn’t your only chance to write your recipe.
 You can change it whenever you want.